raschild6/blocksworld_problem/README.md

 This is the reason that makes the rules a little complicated and cumbersome.
 The main point of this is the "old-states" list.
 To find the optimal path of states to go through to reach my goal, I need to never go through the same state twice.
-So everytime I take a step, I have to check that the next state is not contained in the list of past states (the NotLink in the conditions of the first rule).
+So everytime I take a step, I have to check that the next state is not contained in the list of past states (the NotLink in the conditions of the second rule).
 But this list changes as rules are called!
 However, these changes don't happen when I do backward inference because the execution will happen upon completion of the single final large BindLink.
 Consequently this list must necessarily be a VariableNode that I bring with me in each call of the rule until the final goal.
 And how should it be built?